cleversolutions/zebraCapacitor/README.md

 Capacitor plugin for Zebra printers (ios and android)

 ## Limitations
-None of version 0.1.0 has been tested on real hardware yet.
+None of version 0.1.0 has been tested on real hardware yet. iOS has been tested on device, but with no printer.
+Android has had no testing.

 ## But
 I do intend to develop and support an app that uses this plugin, so this will eventually be completed and working (at least with for the printers I have access to test with).